South Carolina Online Gambling | Is Gambling Legal in South Carolina?

 The statute also covers the wildly popular gambling method of horse and greyhound racing.
 Creating an underground sportsbook, as well as just participating in a bet on sports or animal racing can result in up to a $1000 fine and as much as six months in prison.
 Some residents try their hand at online sports betting using offshore sites.
 However, the current South Carolina state law deems this illegal as well and does so for the safety of its residents.
 Operations outside the US borders goes under the table and avoids its justice system that would ensure bettor’s winnings.
 Due to lack of enforcement on off-shore sites, most states encourage participants to try a safer and more reliable alternative such as online fantasy sports betting.

 As one of the most actively anti-gambling states, South Carolina will need to reform its gambling laws before South Carolinians can safely take part in other types of online gambling.
-The availability of online casino games, poker, and horse and greyhound racing are still far on the horizon due to the powerful resistance of lawmakers such as State Senator Lindsey Graham.
+The availability of online casino games, poker, and horse racing betting are still far on the horizon due to the powerful resistance of lawmakers such as State Senator Lindsey Graham.
 However, the Palmetto State still provides the real money betting experience bettors deserve through online fantasy sports.
 Residents of South Carolina are encouraged to try their hand in the exhilarating option, as it proves to be the only safe and reliable way to gamble in the state.